JMorris1575/TeenRCIA/docs/building.rst

 #.
 Do a python manage.py startapp mail.
 #.
 Copy the templates folder, urls.py and views.py from Chrismas2018.
 #.
 Add the mail app to INSTALLED_APPS.
 #.
-Add is_minor to utilities.py
+Add is_minor to utilities.py.
 #.
-Add the mail app to config.urls.py
+Add the mail app to config.urls.py.
 #.
+Carefully go over the html page.
+#.
+Carefully go over the views.
+#.
+Add e-mail link for administrator or superuser to header.html.
+#.
+Test basic delivery of e-mails.
+#.
+Test proper delivery of e-mails to minors.